 Removable retainers are very effective in maintaining your teeth position over time.
 Of course that’s only if you wear them like you are instructed to do so.
 Compliance is key with removable retainers and failure to wear your removable retainers will cause your teeth to shift back towards their original position.
 Additionally, most removable retainers gradually lose their effectiveness over time.
 This means you may need to have your retainers replaced or adjusted every few years.
 Finally, it’s not uncommon to break or lose your removable retainers over time.
 This means you have to purchase a new retainer, which is typically quite expensive, or wait and see if your teeth will start shifting again (which theyt will!).

 The biggest advantage of fixed retainers is that they always stay on your teeth.
 This means that you don’t ever have to worry about forgetting to wear your retainers again.
 On the other hand, the biggest disadvantage of fixed retainers is that the teeth supporting them become very difficult to clean.
 If you don’t diligently clean these teeth diligently, you will develop dental cavities or gum disease.
 Therefore, it is very important that you clean your fixed retainers regularly and maintain your periodic dental cleanings if you choose to receive fixed retainers.

-If you have questions about your retainers or other orthodontic treatments, we can help.
-Give us a call at (949) 481-2540 or book your appointment online today.
-Our dentist, Dr. Jazayeri, will access your bite ad help you determine which type of retainer to choose.
-Don’t wait any longer, your teeth can become crooked without wearing your retainers!
-Give us a call today so we can help you maintain your beautiful, straight smile.
-To learn more about related orthodontic treatments click on the following link:
+Call us to learn more about different types of retainers or any other orthodontic related treatments.
+Give us a call at (949) 481-2540 or book your orthdontic consult today.
+Our dentist, Dr. Jazayeri, will access your teeth and bite in our San Clemente, Orange County dental office.
+He will help you decide which type of retainer is best for you.
+Don’t wait until your teeth become crooked just because you don’t have a retainers!
+Orthodontic treatment is a lot more work and much more expensive than a retainer!
+Give us a call today and we can help you maintain and keep your straight smile.
+To learn more about orthodontic treatments click on the following links: